IN THIS SECTION

-From September, pupils will be enrolled onto the new Library System, which allows them to search for, reserve and explore the books on offer in our school Library.
+Pupils are enrolled onto the Library System, which allows them to search for, reserve and explore the books on offer in our school Library.
 They will also be able to write book reports and discuss their reading in a safe, online environment with their school peers.
-The new system will suggest books based on students’ preferences and books they have chosen from the library previously, and will be accessible from home once the system is fully up and running.
+The system will suggest books based on students’ preferences and books they have chosen from the library previously, and will be accessible from home once the system is fully up and running.

 At home, all pupils should be reading independently for at least 20 minutes a day.
-As homework, we will be asking all pupils in Key Stage 3 to complete at least one online book report every half term, using the new library system.
+As homework, all pupils in Key Stage 3 must get their reading sticker signed by their parents / carers on a weekly basis to show that they have completed the required reading.
+Pupils are also expected to complete a minimum of one Accelerated Reader quiz per half term.
 Your child’s English teacher will be monitoring this.

 Our library refurbishment is expected to be completed by October half term, and by this point all Key Stage 3 students will have log on information for the new library system.
 If you have any questions or concerns, please do not hesitate to contact us on one of the emails listed below: